 1. Dough Zone Dumpling House

 While Din Tai Fung is the gold standard for the xiao long bao (soup dumplings), Dough Zone is a little less expensive and almost as good.
-In addition to the ID location, find Dough Zone restaurants at 9th and Pine by The Paramount and in six Eastside locations, including recently opened Kirkland Urban.
+In addition to the ID location, find Dough Zone restaurants at Ninth and Pine by The Paramount, in the U District and in six Eastside locations.

 2. Hood Famous Cafe + Bar

-The ID's swanky Publix building houses a triple threat: It's home to Dough Zone, Momosan and the Filipino-inspired Hood Famous Cafe + Bar.
-Hood Famous offers coffee and cocktails, but we’re all about the mini cheesecakes: purple ube, coconut pandan, mango calamansi, white chocolate guava and Vietnamese coffee cheesecake?
+The ID’s swanky Publix building houses a triple threat: It’s home to Dough Zone, Momosan and the Filipino-inspired Hood Famous Cafe + Bar.
+Hood Famous offers coffee and all-day breakfasts, but we’re all about the mini cheesecakes: purple ube, coconut pandan, white chocolate guava and Vietnamese coffee cheesecake?
 Mmmmmmm.
 You won’t find these flavors anywhere else.

 Tip: The Ballard outpost of Hood Famous is currently closed to the public, but keep your eye out for reopening info.

-I debated about whether to put Saigon Vietnam Deli on this list.
+I debated about whether to put Saigon Viet Nam Deli on this list.
 The place has somewhat sketchy surroundings, as in burglar bars on the windows and the occasional used needle in the parking lot.
 Fancy Vietnamese ladies squish into the tiny shop right next to workers on their lunch breaks and families with kids.
-But we’re all there for the same reason: a delicious and filling $4 bánh mì sandwich.
+We’re all there for the same reason: a delicious and filling $6 bánh mì sandwich.
 Put in your sandwich order at the tiny service window; everything else is laid out on the counter on Saran-wrapped foam trays.
 We always pick up fresh spring rolls, glutinous rice cakes, flan and wide rice noodles with chả.
-Saigon Vietnam Deli has always been takeout only, so take your feast home or to the park to enjoy with kids!
+Saigon Viet Nam Deli has always been takeout-only, so take your feast home or to the park to enjoy with the kids!